 I believe that a good tutor combines teaching and mentoring in a way that encourages students to use their own thinking and ability, set their own ‘agenda’, ask questions and then works with them to improve their self- confidence and ability in the subject.

-I have degrees in Mathematics, Statistics and Teaching, and have taught Mathematics and Statistics at Advanced, Foundation and University levels to a variety of students.
+I have degrees in Mathematics, Statistics and a postgraduate certificate in Teaching.
+I focus on teaching Mathematics and Statistics at Advanced, Foundation and University levels to a variety of students.

 I have taught courses in Maths and Statistics at Universities.
 Also I have tutored University level students on topics covering Probability and Statistics, Linear Algebra, Complex Analysis, Numerical Analysis, Fluid Dynamics, Quantitative Methods in Business, Actuarial Maths, Financial mathematics.